Easy No Knead Bread – Crusty Artisan Bread

 • Tear a piece of parchment paper just slightly bigger than your dutch oven.
 You will use this to move your bread from the counter to the very hot dutch oven.

 • Using as much flour as needed on your hands and on the dough, lift out half the dough.
 Gently shape the dough to roughly match the shape of your dutch oven.
 Stretch the surface and tuck dough underneath to create a smooth rounded top and a lumpy bottom.
+Place on parchment paper

 • Use a serrated knife to make three diagonal slashes on top of the dough.

-• As quickly and safely as possible, pull hot dutch oven out of oven and move the bread and parchment paper into the dutch oven.
+• As quickly and safely as possible, pull hot Dutch oven out of oven and move the bread and parchment paper into the Dutch oven.
 Cover and quickly return to oven.

-• Bake covered for 25 minutes.
+• Bake covered for 30 minutes.

-• Use an internal thermometer to ensure internal temperature reaches 205°F/96°C.
+• Remove lid, reduce heat to 425°F/218°C and bake another 15-20 minutes.
+Use an internal thermometer to ensure internal temperature reaches 205°F/96°C.

 • Cool on wire rack.